 - Accept credit cards.
 Make it easy for clients to pay, and get your firm paid faster.

 Remember—your bills are a vital communication tool between you and your client.
-By taking advantage of these law firm billing tips, you can make the most of this opportunity to create a pleasant experience for your clients and reinforce the value of the work that you’re doing.
+By taking advantage of these law firm invoicing and collections tips, you can make the most of this opportunity to create a pleasant experience for your clients and reinforce the value of the work that you’re doing.